 Prostate cancer is the most frequent diagnosis treated in proton centres all over the world.
 The reason for this is the high degree of curability, an effort to reduce late, unwanted side effects and an emphasis on the quality of life.

-Particle radiotherapy in the treatment of prostate cancer achieves the best dose distributions among available radiotherapeutic techniques; prospective non-randomised studies have proven its high effectiveness and very low toxicity, which has also been confirmed in the group of patients treated at the PTC.
+Proton radiotherapy in the treatment of prostate cancer achieves the best dose distributions among available radiotherapeutic techniques; prospective non-randomised studies have proven its high effectiveness and very low toxicity, which has also been confirmed in the group of patients treated at the Proton Therapy Center.

 Many men refuse testing or treatment for prostate cancer, this is due to the side-effects related to cancer treatments, but delaying testing will result in harder to treat cancer.
 Make sure you know all there is to know about various treatments and side-effects before you choose a treatment.